A Travel Photography Tips & Tricks Series Post.

 Here are the basic steps to follow for most edits (some images could be more tricky and for those, I could run a MasterClass).

-- Choose the crop overlay and use the ‘bent double-headed arrow’ to straighten the horizon (see Exhibit B and C below)
+Choose the crop overlay and use the ‘bent double-headed arrow’ to straighten the horizon, or simply click the ‘Auto’ button which uses AI to detect and correct the horizon automatically.
+Fine-tune manually if needed.
+In this image, a minor correction of −0.63° did the job.
+(See Exhibit B and C below)

-- Go down to the ‘Lens Corrections’ sub-panel in the right panel.
+Go down to the ‘Lens Corrections’ sub-panel in the right panel (See Below).

-- Click on ‘Enable Profile Corrections’ and ‘Remove Chromatic Aberration’ check boxes (See red arrows in Exhibit D).
+Click on ‘Enable Profile Corrections’ and ‘Remove Chromatic Aberration’ check boxes (See Exhibit D).
 You will see the lens distortion getting addressed in the image.
-It is starkly visible if the lens has tremendous distortion (This also helps you understand how good/bad your lens is).
-If there is no visible change, click the ‘Profile’ tab in the lens correction sub-panel (See Yellow Arrow in Exhibit D) and check if profile correction has got applied.
-If it isn’t, manually select the manufacturer and lens model from the drop downs there.
-If your lens profile is not there, google for your specific lens profile and add it to Lightroom so you may get to use it all the time in future.
+It is starkly visible if the lens has tremendous distortion — and this also helps you understand how good or bad your lens is.
+If there is no visible change, click the ‘Profile’ tab in the Lens Corrections sub-panel and check if the profile correction has been applied.
+If it hasn’t, manually select the manufacturer and lens model from the dropdowns.
+Lightroom will auto-detect your camera and lens combination in most cases — in this instance, it correctly identified the Canon EF 24-70mm f/2.8L II USM without any manual input.
+If your lens profile is not there, search online for your specific lens profile and add it to Lightroom so you may use it every time in future.

-- Next, press the ‘Alt’ key and start moving the ‘Whites’ slider to the RIGHT.
-Do that till the entirely BLACK image starts to show some spots of colour.
-Similarly, press the ‘Alt’ key and start moving the ‘Blacks’ slider to the LEFT till the entirely white image starts to show some colour/blacks.
-This step helps cut down haze and starts to add some life to the image.
+Next, press the ‘Alt/Option’ key and start moving the ‘Whites’ slider to the RIGHT.
+Do that till the entirely black image starts to show some spots of colour — that is the clipping point.
+Back off slightly from there.
+Similarly, press the ‘Alt/Option’ key and start moving the ‘Blacks’ slider to the LEFT till the entirely white image starts to show some colour or blacks.
+Back off slightly from the clipping point.
+This step sets the white and black points precisely for each individual image, cutting haze and adding life to the image.
+In this image, Whites settled at +61 and Blacks at +18.

 DO NOT USE THE CONTRAST SLIDER AS IT WILL NULLIFY YOUR ATTEMPT TO CUT HIGHLIGHTS OR RECOVER SHADOWS.
 YOU ONLY WANT TO BRING OUT CONTRAST IN THE MIDTONES AND NOT THE WHOLE IMAGE.

-- You may now export the processed image.
-Ideally export it as .jpg (sRGB) since WordPress plugins screw up the colours of .jpg (AdobeRGB or ProPhoto RGB) images.
+You may now export the processed image.
+Ideally export it as .jpg (sRGB) since all major platforms — WordPress, Instagram, X — require or strongly prefer sRGB.

-The edit/processing steps outlined above basically are to get around the limitations of the camera and lenses we use.
-And these edits are a must for your images to leap off the page/screen.
+The edit/processing steps outlined above are essentially to get around the limitations of the camera and lenses we use — and these edits are a must for your images to leap off the page/screen.

 Using Lightroom: A Simple Workflow – https://t.co/7v28blSX0P via @TravelureAjay #photography #tips